danielum16/cDNA-Vector-Embeddings/README.md

 If you wish to contribute to this project, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

-## Acknowledgements

-I would like to thank Professor David Knowles and Professor Gail Kaiser for their guidance and mentorship.
-I would also like to recognize Shouvik Mani, Jincheng Xu, Leslie Ramos, Ryan Abis, and Jennifer Choi-Um for proofreading the manuscript.